kahst/BirdNET/README.md

 This project is licensed under the terms of the MIT license.

 ## Installation
 This is a Theano/Lasagne implementation in Python for the identification of hundreds of bird species based on their vocalizations.
-This code is tested using Ubuntu 16.04 LTS but should work with other distributions as well.
+This code is tested using Ubuntu 18.04 LTS but should work with other distributions as well.
+Python 2 and 3 are supported.

 1. Clone the repository: